AU-DIS/GraB/README.md

 ```

 # Copyright
-Since it uses data from DBpedia and IMDb, it inherits their copyright.
-(I think please change if I am wrong) <br>
+Data curticy of DBpedia and IMDb<br>
-The datasets are available for access to customers for personal and non-commercial use. (copied from imdb)
+The datasets are available for personal and non-commercial use.